shigeyf/akamai-edgeworkers-response-transform-template/README.md

     // Call httpRequest to get a target web resource/content for response manipulation return httpRequest(`${request.scheme}://${request.host}${request.path}`)
         .then((response) => {
-            // Once you will get a response, then create a response to end-users by manipulating with 'stream' return createResponse(
+            // Once you will get a response, then create a response to end-users by manipulating with 'stream'. return createResponse(
                 response.status,
                 {},
-                // Response manipulation is done in 'stream pipeline' (with pipeThrough() function)
+                // Response manipulation is done in 'stream pipeline' (with pipeThrough() function).
-                // `SampleTransformer` stream transformer is expected to handle text data as input rather than binary and the output stream data is expected to be a binary data after transforming with `SampleTransformer`, thus TextDecoderStream()/TextEncoderStream() are used in the piprline. response.body
+                // `SampleTransformer` stream transformer is expected to handle text data as input
+                // rather than binary and the output stream data is expected to be a binary data
+                // after transforming with `SampleTransformer`, thus TextDecoderStream()/TextEncoderStream()
+                // are used in the piprline.
+                response.body
                     .pipeThrough(new TextDecoderStream())
                     .pipeThrough(new SampleTransformer())